 The deputy-lead bomber, C-Cup, falls out of formation when its nose is blasted off.
 Its bombardier is seen falling out of the front of the bomber - his parachute not yet attached.

 A crew on their first mission, Mother & Country, is ripped in half by a crashing fighter.
-Daly, who had befriended his counterpart on the rookie crew, channels his radio to be sure his friend is alive.
-Instead, Daly listens as the rookie crewmen screams falling to his death.
+Danny, who had befriended his counterpart on the rookie crew, channels his radio to be sure his friend is alive.
+Instead, he listens as the rookie crewmen scream while falling to their deaths.